edgelearn/react_css/README.md

 # ReactJS CSS

-Run the following command to get a basic ReactJS application setup with Redux:
+Run the following command to get a basic ReactJS application setup for CSS:

 ```
 npx create-react-app my-app